Fairfax-Falls Church Community Services Board

 New Generations

-New Generations is a residential treatment program in Vienna for women who have a substance use disorder and/or co-occurring substance use and mental health disorders.
+New Generations is a residential treatment program that provides rehabilitative services to women who have a substance use disorder and/or co-occurring mental health disorders.
 Women entering New Generations are pregnant, or enter with their child 4 years or younger, or are in a parenting relationship with a child who resides elsewhere.
-A community based supervised living program is also available.
-Learn more about New Generations.

-The Residential Admissions Unit provides outreach and engagement services as well as information on community and agency resources to individuals on the waiting list for residential treatment services.
+The Residential Admissions Unit (RAU) provides outreach and engagement services as well as information on community and agency resources to individuals on the waiting list for residential treatment services.
+The RAU is located in the Sharon Bulova Center in Fairfax, VA.

 Fairfax Virtual Assistant